spike-rabbit/element/docs/components/pages/unauthorized-page.md

-# Unauthorized Page
+# Unauthorized page

 This page can be used when user is authenticated but does not have required access permissions.

 !!! warning "Deprecation warning"
     The `si-unauthorized-page` component has been deprecated and will be removed in the future.
-Use the [Info Page](./info-page.md) instead.
+Use the [info page](./info-page.md) instead.
     It is a superset and supports the same and even more use cases.

 ## Usage ---